What are babouches? What quality and at what price?

-Babouches are comfortable and made of genuine leather.
+Babouche slippers are comfortable and made of genuine leather.
 There are several models on the market.
-Making the right choice while ensuring an authentic style can be very tricky.
+Making the right choice while ensuring authentic style can be very tricky.
 The idea behind the design of these shoes is to prioritize customers and their desires, because their satisfaction is synonymous with success.

 Originality of the Moroccan babouche

 The word babouche (belgha in Arabic dialect) owes its origins to papush (from Persian).
 This term is composed of two parts: "pa" (foot) and "push" (to cover), which simply means shoe.
-Commonly called belgha or charbil in Moroccan circles, the babouche can be used to provide footwear for young and old, men, women and children.
+Commonly called belgha or charbil in Moroccan circles, the babouche can be used for footwear for young and old, men, women, and children.

-All occasions are good to wear the Moroccan babouche: large or small ceremonies, walks outside or, quite simply, at home as slippers.
-With a djellaba, a modern caftan or a Moroccan takchita during a party, a gandoura, blue jeans or shorts for a casual look, the babouche is a versatile shoe that adds value to your outfit.
+Moroccan slippers are perfect for any occasion: large or small ceremonies, outdoor walks, or simply at home as slippers.
+With a djellaba, a modern caftan, or a Moroccan takchita for a party, or a gandoura, blue jeans, or shorts for a casual look, the slippers are a versatile shoe that adds value to your outfit.

-Buy online or in a souk: what price for a pair of slippers?
+Buy online or in a souk: what is the price of a pair of slippers?

-The three essential elements that determine the price of a slipper are the leather used, the model and the reputation of the craftsman.
-Then there are the elements related to logistics.
+The three essential elements that determine the price of a slipper are the leather used, the model, and the reputation of the craftsman.
+Then there are the logistics factors.

 Let's take an example of classic pointed slippers:

-At the entry level, a pair made of cowhide leather in Marrakech is sold between €7 and €9 in the bazaars.
-A similar model in goat leather and made in Fez can easily climb to €20.
+At the entry level, a pair made of cowhide leather in Marrakech sells for between €7 and €9 in bazaars.
+A similar model made of goatskin leather in Fez can easily reach €20.

-The average price of slippers online is €24.
-Adding shipping costs to this budget, the bill can reach €30 if you buy from a French store.
+Online slippers cost an average of €24.
+Adding shipping costs to this budget, the bill can reach €30 if you buy from a French boutique.
 The price is slightly lower in Moroccan online stores.

 The place of manufacture is very important because each city has its specialization, sometimes in very small details; like the embroidery which differs in a Berber babouche made in Tiznit and that of Taroudant .